John C. Reilly: Theatre

 Reilly is known as a versatile stage actor.
 He has participated in numerous Broadway productions and was nominated for a Tony Award for Best Actor in a Play for the 2000 Broadway production of Sam Shepard's True West.
 He and co-star Philip Seymour Hoffman (after starring in Hard Eight and Boogie Nights) were both nominated, alternating between the two lead characters during separate performances.
 From October to November 2002, Reilly starred as the title character in the musical Marty, a musical adaptation of the Paddy Chayefsky-penned film Marty (1955).
 In 2005, he appeared as Stanley Kowalski in Edward Hall's production of the Tennessee Williams play A Streetcar Named Desire.
 Reilly stated in 2010 that he would be very determined to play the lead role of Nathan Detroit if a revival of the musical Guys and Dolls were to occur.

 In March 2012, he was featured in a performance of Dustin Lance Black's play, 8—a staged reenactment of the federal trial that overturned California's Prop 8 ban on same-sex marriage—as David Blankenhorn.
 The production was held at the Wilshire Ebell Theatre and broadcast on YouTube to raise money for the American Foundation for Equal Rights, a non-profit organization funding the plaintiffs' legal team and sponsoring the play.

 Personal life

-In 1992, Reilly married Alison Dickey, an independent film producer.
-They met on the set of Casualties of War (1989) in Thailand.
+In 1989, Reilly met Allison Dickey, an independent film producer, in Thailand, on the set of Casualties of War.
+They married in 1992.
 They have two sons, the elder of whom, Leo, is a musician, who performs under the name LoveLeo.